 The Queensland Government is committed to the development of the QWB site as a key project to reinvigorate an under utilised part of Brisbane Central Business District (CBD).
 This is intended to be achieved in the QWB site through the delivery of an integrated resort development and a significant amount of high-quality public realm.

-To facilitate the planning and delivery of this project, the Minister for Economic Development Queensland (MEDQ) declared a PDA to establish the necessary policy environment to support the intended development outcome for the site.
+To facilitate the planning and delivery of this project, the MEDQ declared a PDA to establish the necessary policy environment to support the intended development outcome for the site.

 2.2 Location